• Latest

 Teenagers must be motivated as it can help them succeed in their studies and future career.

-However, motivation is not always easy to maintain, especially during tough times.
-Therefore, it is essential to have a support system, whether family, friends or a professional counsellor.
+However, motivation is difficult to maintain, especially during tough times.
+Therefore, it is essential to have a support system, whether family, friends or a professional counselor.
 With the proper support, teenagers can overcome obstacles and achieve their goals.

 FAQs | How to Motivate a Teenager Who Doesn’t Care